-\paragraph{RQ2.
-Mechanism Effectiveness:} Do the mechanisms of our study suffice for supporting cooperation in heterogeneous LLM societies?
+\textbf{RQ2.
+Mechanism Effectiveness:} Are the mechanisms sufficient for enabling cooperation in heterogeneous LLM societies?
 The summary tables (\eg{} \Cref{tab:aggregate_results}) and the match-up payoffs reveal \emph{stark} differences in the mechanisms' effectiveness. \REPUP{} merely increases the collective welfare from $7\%$ to $23\%$ towards the socially optimal outcome, whereas contracting manages to recover $80\%$ of that social optimum.
 We expected that LLM models might handle mechanisms differently well, and that perfect cooperation levels would not be achievable in societies with generative, imperfect, or explorative agents.
 However, such a high variance in terms of mechanism effectiveness was surprising to us---in particular because \Cref{thm:unify} establishes that all of our cooperation mechanisms (1) are theoretically equally capable of sustaining the cooperative outcome in equilibrium, and (2) that this outcome is implementable via \emph{simple} strategies.
 On the positive side, the most common partial justifications for cooperating in each of these mechanisms are ``Individual Utility Maximization'' and ``Strategic Equilibrium Focus'', which shows some extent of understanding that even selfish agents might be best off with playing cooperative strategies when the mechanisms are in place.

-\paragraph{RQ3.
+\textbf{RQ3.
 Evolutionary Dynamics:} How do initially heterogeneous LLM societies evolve when adapting towards better performing agents?
-First, we establish that such optimization pressures can have drastic effects on the makeup of the population. \Cref{fig:evodyn} illustrates an experiment instance in which \qwen{} performs second-best in the uniformly distributed LLM society, but finishes second-worst after replicator dynamics (see \Cref{app:evodyn} for more examples).
-In terms of overall outcomes, the summary tables demonstrate a promising trend in that evolutionary pressures \emph{bring a significant boost to cooperation} under our mechanisms, leading to a $90\%$--$100\%$ frequency of cooperative outcomes.
+Let us first establish through experiment examples (\Cref{app:evodyn}) that such optimization pressures can indeed have drastic effects on the makeup of the population.
+In \Cref{fig:evodyn}, for instance, \qwen{} performs second-best in the uniformly distributed LLM society, but finishes second-worst after replicator dynamics.
+Overall, the summary tables demonstrate a promising trend in that evolutionary pressures \emph{bring a significant boost to cooperation} under our mechanisms, leading to a $90\%$--$100\%$ frequency of cooperative outcomes.
 This is especially impressive for \ITER{} since it is a naturally decentralized mechanism that does not need to rely on any commitments, such as a mediator's strategy or an enforceable payment contract.